aws-deadline/deadline-cloud-for-nuke/test/squish/SQUISH_README.md

 - Run the full test suite locally
 - Ensure proper resource cleanup
 - Update documentation if adding new tests

+Cross-platform testing (Windows, macOS, Linux) is suggested when modifying:
+- File paths or environment variables
+- UI Interaction changes such as adding new UI elements or modifying Squish locators
+- System-specific features such as file permissions or shell commands

+Other changes such as job logic, documentation updates, and AWS resource handling can be tested on a single OS.

 For API details, consult the Squish and Deadline Cloud documentation.